0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 7.1.a : HDL Code

 Let's get started with the *signext* logic.
-Nothing to hard here, here is the updated code :
+Here is the updated code :

 ```sv
 // signext.sv